nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

-#Main Function of UniBook
+# Main Function of UniBook
-## To store and provide easy viewing and modification of the following types of entities:
+To store and provide easy viewing and management of 3 types of entities relating to a student'ss studies in University.
+## Entities
 ### Person - Student or Professor
 * Contains 3 basic details - name, phone and email.
 Phone and Email details can be left blank.
 * A Professor can contain one additional detail - office, the office in the University they are located in.
 This can also be left blank.